Middleton (town), Wisconsin

 The Town of Middleton is located in Dane County, Wisconsin, United States.
 The Town of Middleton borders the cities of Middleton and Madison on the east.
 The population was 6,792 at the 2020 census.
 The unincorporated community of West Middleton is located in the town.

+The town of Middleton is in the process of incorporation into the new village of West Middleton.

 Geography

-According to the United States Census Bureau, the town has a total area of 17.7 square miles (45.8 km^{2}), all of it land.
+According to the United States Census Bureau, the town has a total area of 17.7 square miles (45.8 km^{2}), all land.